Master of Science (M.S.) Major in Chemistry

 Grade Mode: Standard Letter

 CHEM 5353.
-Polymer Processing and Characterization.
+Polymer Properties and Characterization.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.